 The generic property dc:relation is used as default property when no corresponding property could be found in DublinCore or schema.org;

 (not depicted) Some links can be expressed multiple times: bf:mergerOf and bf:splitInto are repeated to reflect the merge or split of a resource;

+Citation links

+The links to external databases that refer to this publication is expressed using bflc:indexedIn (Library of Congress Bibfram extension).
+The Indexing Service has a local URI, relative to the ISSN resource, as there is no attempt to provide a deduplicated reference list of such indexing services.
+The indexing service holds its name, and the URL in which the citation to the ISSN resource is made, in the bf:electronicLocator property.

 Keeper’s Archives